Steppe mammoth: Distribution and habitat

 Fossils of M. trogontherii are known from across northern Eurasia, spanning from Western Europe to Eastern Asia, and into the high latitudes of Northern Asia.
-Among the southernmost records of the species are known from Taiwan and Miyako Island in the Ryukyu Islands, dating to around 700-500,000 years ago.
+Among the southernmost records of the species are from Taiwan and Miyako Island in the Ryukyu Islands, dating to around 700-500,000 years ago.
 The species is notably absent from adjacent mainland Southern China.
 Steppe mammoths were often associated with cold open steppe environments, as its common name would suggest, but was not confined to them, as evidenced by the early Middle Pleistocene West Runton Mammoth specimen from the West Runton Freshwater Bed of Norfolk, England, which was associated with a temperate forested environment during an interglacial period.
 In Central Europe, the steppe mammoth was common during glacial periods where it inhabited open landscapes, while remains of steppe mammoths are rare in the more temperate landscapes of Southern Europe.
 At times during glacial periods the species expanded as far south in Europe as the Peloponnese in Greece and Andalusia in the Iberian Peninsula, though no records are known any farther south than Rome in the Italian Peninsula.
 In Western Asia, remains are known from several sites across Anatolia in Turkey, as well in the Caucasus in Armenia, Georgia, and Azerbaijan.
 Some remains of the species have been reported from the Levant in Syria and Israel, but their attribution to the species has been questioned.